Tomegorō Yoshizumi: Biography

 During 1945, while serving as a chief of the Japanese Imperial Navy Communications Office (海軍) under Admiral Tadashi Maeda, Yoshizumi secretly aligned with Indonesian nationalism.
 According to statements by his friend, Shigetada Nishijima, he had actually adopted Marxism, having previously been a supporter of right-wing Japanese nationalism.
 On 16 August 1945, prominent nationalist leaders Sukarno and Muhammad Hatta were kidnapped and brought to Rengasdengklok, Karawang by some other figures in the movement to be convinced to declare Indonesian independence, and afterwards Yoshizumi was sent to accompany them back, to ensure that the military would not interfere.
 Later, he would help to compose the text of the proclamation itself.
 Yoshizumi met Tan Malaka in Achmad Soebardjo's house shortly after the proclamation.
 He then deserted his post and aligned with Indonesia when he joined with Tan Malaka's group, where he was called Arif.
-He arrived there with stolen Japanese Navy resources, which went into funding Tan Malaka's guerilla movement.
+He arrived there with stolen Japanese Navy resources, which went into funding Tan Malaka's guerrilla movement.

 During the uprising, Yoshizumi was largely involved with independence movements in East Java.
-He died from lung problems as a guerilla fighter at a mountain near Blitar on 10 August 1948.
+He died from lung problems as a guerrilla fighter at a mountain near Blitar on 10 August 1948.
 He was buried at the Taman Makam Pahlawan of that city.

 Yoshizumi's story was recounted in a book by historian Wenri Wanhar, titled Jejak intel Jepang: kisah pembelotan Tomegoro Yoshizumi ("Japanese Spy Saga: the Story of Tomegoro Yoshizumi's Desertion").
 Following his death, during a 1958 visit to Japan, Sukarno delivered a letter to Shigetada Nishijima as a tribute for Yoshizumi and Ichiki Tatsuo (another Japanese who defected to Indonesia).
 A small monument was then erected at Seisho-ji temple of Minato, Tokyo, with the following inscription: